Effects of Rehabilitation on the Family

 Required exercises and task-learning techniques

-The social and emotional tasks of a person in rehabilitation
+The social and emotional tasks of your rehabilitation

-How to reintegrate the person into the community after rehabilitation
+How to reintegrate your into the community after rehabilitation

-If this preparation is not provided, caregivers may be overprotective of their family
+If this preparation is not provided, caregivers may be overprotective and unwittingly

 Not only should caregivers be educated for their role, they must also be supported.